-Innovations Academy believes that teachers work best with materials that they are familiar with and work with their teaching style. -Teachers are encouraged to generate their own materials ands well enabling them to design curriculum to meet our students' needs.
+Innovations Academy believes that teachers work best with materials that they are familiar with and work with their teaching style.
+Teachers are encouraged to generate their own materials and design curriculum to meet our students' needs.
 As a resource, our teachers may use California Department of Education Adopted Instructional Materials, Enrichment Materials, and teacher created materials.

 Modern technology has made available to us a vast amount of resources through the internet.
-All teachers will have access to the internet for curriculum development and instruction.
+All teachers have access to the internet for curriculum development and instruction.

-Our teachers each have a laptop, projector, and shared doc cam and sound amplification system so that they can bring those internet resources directly to the students.
+Our teachers each have a laptop, projector, doc cam and sound amplification system so that they can bring those internet resources directly to the students.

-Below is each core subject is addressed along with our educational philosophy on each core area as well as foundational instructional materials.
+Below each core subject is addressed along with our educational philosophy on each core area as well as foundational instructional materials.